NTIA/WEnets/python/README.md

 - `-l 0`: normalization off
 - `-l 1`: normalization on (Default)

 `-s S` specifies specifies the segment step (stride) and is an integer with value 1 or greater.
 Default is `-s 48,000`.
 WAWEnet requires a full 3 seconds of signal to generate a result.
-If a `.wav` file is longer than 3 seconds multiple results may be produced. `S` specifies the number of samples to move ahead in the vector or file when extracting the next segment.
+If a `.wav` file is longer than 3 seconds multiple results may be produced. `S` specifies the number of samples to move ahead in the speech file when extracting the next segment.
 The default value of 48,000 gives zero overlap between segments.
 Using this default any input less than 6 sec. will produce one result, based on just the first 3 sec.
 A 6 sec. input will produce two results.
 If `-s 24,000` for example, segment overlap will be 50%, a 4.5 sec. input will produce 2 results and a 6 sec. input will produce 3 results.

 `-c C` specifies a channel number to use when the input speech is in a multi-channel `.wav` file.
 Default is `-c 1`.